scouten/ericscouten.dev/content/2023/i-built-my-own-linkroll/index.md

 What happened was that _manually_ part began to feel tedious. _Really_ tedious.

-By the time I circled back to the posts a couple of days ago, I had more than 100 such message and there was **no way** I was going to do this manually.
+By the time I circled back to the posts a couple of days ago, I had more than 100 such messages and there was **no way** I was going to do this manually.

 ### The Solution: Automate It!